 Strength training

-Strength training is any workout aimed at building strength and muscle mass.
+Strength training refers to any workout aimed at building strength and muscle mass.
 It involves using strong training stimuli to contract your muscles.

 In bodybuilding, the focus is much more on bodily aesthetics rather than strength.
-Strength training is done to get the most muscular and defined body possible.
+Therefore, in this context strength training is done to get the most muscular and defined body possible.

 In powerlifting, on the other hand, the focus is much more on muscular strength.
 Powerlifting focuses particularly on building strength for three exercises: the bench press, squats, and deadlifts.